Looking for the best rowing machine? We’ve put together this comprehensive guide so you can make the right choice.

 You can have a high level of control over your workouts with a magnetic machine.
 It’s easy to get a sense of achievement by working your way up through the levels.

 Unlike air and water rowers, with magnetic machines, there is no friction.
-Magnetic rowing machines, therefore, produce very little sound and are very smooth to use.
-So if you live in an apartment this is probably the best rowing machine type for you.
+Therefore, they produce very little sound and are very smooth to use.
+So if you live in an apartment this is probably the right choice for you.

 The main benefit of hydraulic machines is their low cost.